appdevgenie/Voyage/README.md

 ## Introduction

-The application uses Firebase Authentication to ensure that your information remains private.
-Two login methods are used namely: Email and Google sign in authentication.
-Information is stored on the device`s internal storeage and will be deleted when application is uninstalled.
+The application uses Firebase Authentication to ensure that your information remains private.\n Two login methods are used namely: Email and Google sign in authentication.\n Information is stored on the device`s internal storeage and will be deleted when application is uninstalled.

 ### Prerequisites